kasper9n/kryp/README.md

 ```

 ### Connecting to the database
-To connect to the database, for example via a GUI app like MongoDB Compass, you can use the following connection string:
+To connect to the database, for example via a GUI app like MongoDB Compass, use the following connection string:
 ```
-mongodb://<DB_USERNAME>:<DB_PASSWORD>@<HOST>:27017/admin
+mongodb://DB_USERNAME:DB_PASSWORD>@HOST:DB_PORT/admin?authSource=admin
 ```
-- `DB_USERNAME`: The value you wrote in your `.env` file
-- `DB_PASSWORD`: The value you wrote in your `.env` file
-- `HOST`: `localhost` for local development, your server IP for production
+`DB_USERNAME`, `DB_PASSWORD` and `DB_PORT` correspond to the values in your `.env` file. `HOST` is `localhost` for development, and your server IP for production (You could use a domain name as well, but proxies like CloudFlare only support a few ports).
-Replace DB_USERNAME and DB_PASSWORD with the corresponding environment variables in your `.env` file.
-For local development, replace `HOST` with `localhost`.

 ### Deployment
-TBA.
-Will probably use Docker Contexts
+*Unfinished section*

+#### Initial setup
+1. Set up a server, for example a DigitalOcean droplet. `api` and `db` will be served from here
+2. `api` uses a self-signed SSL certificate.
+Use a proxy service like CloudFlare to provide a real SSL certificate.
+3. Deploy `web` to a static site host like Netlify.
+4. Set up domains for `web` and `api`.
+If your `api` domain is `example.com`, then set `PRODUCTION_API_URL` to `https://example.com` inside `.env`.

 ### TODO
 - Email confirmation, probably using something like nodemailer